-A powerful, though gentle, mainly hands on, healing practice, which can be highly effective in the treatment of many injuries and conditions in horses and ponies;including behavioral and psychological problems.
+A powerful, though gentle, mainly hands-on, healing practice, CranioSacral therapy for horses can be highly effective in the treatment of many injuries and conditions in horses and ponies; including behavioral and psychological problems.

 ECS is unique – as it focuses on (but is not limited to) the Equine Cranium, Spinal Cord, and Sacrum; their relationship to each other – and their effects on the rest of the body.

-Most horses can benefit from ECS; especially as all will experience regular pressures and stresses throughout their lives -These can be from ‘every day’ items such as tight fitting nose bands, pressures from bits, incorrectly fitting tack, as well as field accidents, injuries, and the like.
+Most horses can benefit from Equine CranioSacral therapy; especially as all will experience regular pressures and stresses throughout their lives -These can be from ‘every day’ items such as tight fitting nose bands, pressures from bits, incorrectly fitting tack, as well as field accidents, injuries, and the like.

-If there were any one single reason to use ECS – It would have to be after Dental work
+If there were any one single reason to use CranioSacral therapy for horses – It would have to be after Dental work.

 Dentistry is a very important and necessary component of equine health, and should be regularly carried out by a qualified professional.